Obelisk of Axum: Overview

 The 'obelisk'—properly termed a stele (Note: Although the title of "Obelisk of Axum" is applied to it, the monument does not qualify as an obelisk as it is not tapered or pointed at its top.
 It is a stele, despite the widely used appellation.) or, in the local languages, Tigrinya: hawelti; and church Geʽez: hawelti—is found along with many other steles in the city of Axum in modern-day Ethiopia.
 The steles were probably carved and erected during the 4th century CE by subjects of the Kingdom of Aksum, an ancient Ethiopian civilization.
 Erection of steles in Axum was a very old practice.
 Their function is supposed to be as "markers" for underground burial chambers.
 The largest of the grave markers were for royal burial chambers and were decorated with multi-story false windows and false doors, while lesser nobility would have smaller, less decorated ones.
 While there are only a few large ones standing, there are hundreds of smaller ones in various "steles fields".
 It is still possible to see primitive, roughly carved steles near more elaborate "obelisks".
-The last stele erected in Axum was probably the so-called King Ezana's Stele, in the 4th century AD.
+The last stele erected in Axum was probably the so-called King Ezana's Stele, in the 4th century.

 King Ezana (c.
 321 – c.
 360), influenced by his childhood tutor Frumentius, introduced Christianity to Axum, precluding the pagan practice of erecting burial steles (it seems that at the feet of each obelisk, together with the grave, there was also a sacrificial altar.

 The obelisk, represented in the book Voyage pittoresque en Asie et en Afrique, from 1839.

-Over the course of time, many of these steles fell over due to several reasons: structural collapse (as, probably, in the case of the Great Stele, measuring 33 m), possibly immediately after their erection; earthquakes (Axum is in a seismic zone); or the military incursions of the Imam Ahmad Gragn during the Ethiopian–Adal War from 1529 to 1543.
+Over the course of time, many of these steles fell over due to several reasons: structural collapse (as, probably, in the case of the Great Stele, measuring 33 m), possibly immediately after their erection; earthquakes (Axum is in a seismic zone); or the military incursions of the Imam Ahmad Ibrahim during the Ethiopian–Adal War from 1529 to 1543.
 In the 19th century, of the three major "royal" steles, only King Ezana's Stele remained erect, shown in the print "The Obelisk at Axum" of Henry Salt (1780–1827) and in the photograph taken by Mabel Bent in 1893.
 Salt travelled back to England with Captain Thomas Fremantle, and the design of the Obelisk of Axum influenced that of the Nelson Monument, Portsdown Hill, near Portsmouth Harbour, for which Fremantle raised the funds.